rwebaz/Simple-Weird-Javascript/docs/pages/Js-Closures.md

 ---
 title: Closures
 layout: default
-excerpt: Closures are properties of functions that can be executed in scopes other than the scope the subject closure originated.
+excerpt: Closures are properties of functions in Javascript that can be executed in scopes other than the scope the subject closure originated.
 hint: Only functions have closures ...
 repo: Javascript-Lessons-Project
 ver_date: 04-17-21